Pitching To Investors – Our Top Tips

 Do your research and work out whether they’re the right investor for your startup.
 If an investor usually only invests in UK businesses, it’ll help if you’re UK based too.
 Check out their blogs or websites.
 You’ll sometimes find helpful advice about how they like to be pitched to.

-Plan your presentation
+Plan your Investor Pitch Deck

 This seems like a complete no-brainer, but it’s so important.
 Even if you’re a seasoned presenter and you’ve planned your pitch to an investor inside and out, go over it again.
 Planning should take you a long time.